FreeOurKnowledge/old_platform/CONTRIBUTING.md

 ## Getting Started

-1. Building the development image
+1. Build the development image.
 From the project root:

-  docker build . -f ./docker/Dockerfile -t fok_platform
+  sudo docker build . -f ./docker/Dockerfile -t fok_platform

-  docker-compose -f ./docker/docker-compose.yml up --build -d
+  sudo docker-compose -f ./docker/docker-compose.yml up --build -d

+2. Check the build is running properly

+  sudo docker ps

-2. [Configure credentials]
+3. [Configure credentials]??

-3. Start the service within the container. (probably something like this:)

-  docker run fok_platform /src/manage.py startapp

-4. ???

-5. Open a browser to http://localhost:8080/ (maybe ?) to view the application.
+4. Open a browser to http://localhost:8080/ to view the application (if using Chromebook, go to http://penguin.termina.linux.test:8080/)